New Zealand Certificate in Organic Primary Production (Level 4)

 - OR a Level 3 qualification in Horticulture, Agriculture OR show equivalent skills and knowledge

-- Evidence of ability to complete academic and any other programme requirements
+- Evidence of ability to complete academic and any other course requirements

 ENGLISH LANGUAGE REQUIREMENTSInternational applicants for whom English is not their first language will be required to show evidence of language competency, issued within the last two years, before being eligible to enrol in any non-English programme.
 The level of competency required is outlined in Rule 18 and Appendix 2 of the NZQF Programme and Accreditation Rules 2013.
 And below under the title English Competency.